wgmfisch-appdev/omnicalc-actions/README.md

 ### Problem 1 - Auto-tag Text

-The first service we'll use extracts tags from blocks of text; for example, if you paste in the contents of a news article, it will try to extract keywords.
+The first service we'll use auto-tags blocks of text; for example, if you paste in the contents of a news article, it will try to extract keywords.

-Here's how it should work:
+Ultimately, here's how it should work:

 - If I visit `/text-tag`, I should see a form that has a single textarea element which lets me enter text for tagging.
 (For example, you can copy the text of [Paul Graham's essay, _How to Get Startup Ideas_](http://paulgraham.com/startupideas.html).)
+This part is already done.
 - The textarea should have a label of `Text` and the button you click to submit the form should be called `Generate Tags`.
+This part is already done.
 - When the form is submitted, I should see an unordered list of tags corresponding to the submitted text.
 If you used the example text, you should see the following tags:

     ```